Solutions-PG/dotnet-helpers/README.md

 # dotnet-helpers
-Aggregation of various helpers for .Net projets
+Aggregation of various helpers for .Net projects